jinghuazhao/Computational-Statistics/README.md

 ## --- stan ---

-cmdstan is now available from https://github.com/stan-dev/cmdstan.
+cmdstan is now available from https://github.com/stan-dev/cmdstan along with other repositories there.
 Interfaces are listed at http://mc-stan.org/users/interfaces/index.html.